llm-authorship/survey/README.md

 # Authorship Attribution in the Era of LLMs: Problems, Methodologies, and Challenges

 ## Overview
-This repository hosts the paper list from the paper "Authorship Attribution in the Era of LLMs: Problems, Methodologies, and Challenges." [[arXiv]](https://arxiv.org/abs/2408.08946) [[Project Website]](https://llm-authorship.github.io)
+This repository hosts the paper list from the paper "Authorship Attribution in the Era of LLMs: Problems, Methodologies, and Challenges." *ACM SIGKDD Exploration* (2024) [[arXiv]](https://arxiv.org/abs/2408.08946) [[Project Website]](https://llm-authorship.github.io)

 TLDR: This survey paper systematically categorizes authorship attribution in the era of LLMs into four problems: attributing unknown texts to human authors, detecting LLM-generated texts, identifying specific LLMs or human authors, and classifying texts as human-authored, machine-generated, or co-authored by both, while also highlighting key challenges and open problems.